allthings-dev/linux-commands/bash-shell-scripting.md

     echo “Iteration no $a”
 done
 ```
-* Example 3: This will print red, greena nd blue in 3 separate lines
+* Example 3: This will print red, green and blue in 3 separate lines
 ```
 COLORS=”red green blue”